If the answer to your question is not on this page, please contact our customer service on 1300 72 88 22.

 Cover commences at the time you leave your home and ceases at the time you return to your home.

 Some of our products offer an option to increase your luggage item limit for an additional cost.
 You must contact the agent or broker you purchased the insurance from and make the request for extra luggage cover through them.
 The extra cover can then be added to your policy for an additional premium.
-Receipts or valuations no more than 12 months old must be available if requested by Cover More.
+Receipts or valuations no more than 24 months old must be available if requested by the Cover-More team.
 Please refer to the Product Disclosure Statement (PDS) for coverage limits.

 There is no limit to the number of accompanying children on our leisure and business policies, as long as they are your own children or grandchildren and they have the same itinerary as yourself.